Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/breaking_long_lines.rst

 Guidelines
 ----------

-- **Maximum Line Length**: Ensure that no line of code exceeds 80 characters.
+- **Maximum Line Length**: Ensure that no line of code exceeds roughly 80 characters.
 This includes comments, code, and declarations.

 - **Break at Natural Points**: Break lines at natural points, such as after operators (`+`, `-`, `*`, `=`, etc.), commas, or logical groupings to improve readability.

 - **Indentation for Continuation Lines**: When breaking lines, ensure the continued line is indented properly for readability.
-Use **two spaces** for indentation after the line break to maintain visual alignment.
+Line up indentation after the line break to maintain visual alignment.

 Correct Example:

 .. code-block:: c

   int sum = first_variable + second_variable + third_variable +
-    fourth_variable;  /* Continuation of line is indented by two spaces */
+            fourth_variable;

 Incorrect Example: